How Does Perception Influence Our Thinking?

-Encarta World Encyclopedia defines perception as "the process of using the senses to acquire information about the surrounding environment or situation."
-In other words, perception is the act of gaining information through our senses.
-Perception, therefore, utilizes all of the humans senses (i.e. sight, smell, touch, hearing, taste, etc.).
+The Encarta World Encyclopedia defines perception as "the process of using the senses to acquire information about the surrounding environment or situation."
+In other words, perception involves gaining information using all of the human's senses (i.e. sight, smell, touch, hearing, taste, etc.).
 For some people, other senses include spiritual, emotional, and instinctive (aka 6th sense) senses.

-Another definition of perception is "the result of the process of perception."
+Perception is also defined as "the result of the process of perception."
 It is the information acquired by the interpretation of the senses.

-Probably the most common definition of what perception is the "attitude or understanding based on what is observed or thought."
-In short, an "impression."
+Another definition states that perception is the "attitude or understanding based on what is observed or thought" (i.e. an impression).

 The Effect of Perception to Human Thinking and Behavior

-However, the process could be done in reverse.
-What people think will sometimes influence how they view new information.
-That is why sometimes people are skeptical when foreign ideas invade their minds.
-People's thinking or current perception of things or idea filters the new perception or information so that it fits the perception their mind is willing to retain.
+However, the process could also be done in reverse.
+People's current way of thinking sometimes influences how they view and entertain new information.
+Skepticism is usually the initial approach to foreign ideas invading the mind.
+A person's worldview or current perception of things or ideas may filter new ways of seeing things so that it fits the perception that their mind is willing to retain.

 Factors that Affect the Influence of Perception

 There are three basic factors that affect the way our perception (current way of thinking) influences our behavior.
 We can see it as universal, social or cultural, and personal.

 - Logic.
 Logical reasoning either filter out or accept new ways of thinking.
 For example, if someone teaches 1+1=5, a logical person would most probably and automatically reject that way of thinking.
 Mathematics relies on the universal principles of logic.
 The universal principles of logic cannot be violated.
 Logic is a powerful principle that affects how perception influences our behavior.